 Business Legal Advice

-- The University of Law - this pro bono legal advice centre offers a range of free legal advice including business legal advice.
+- The University of Law: this pro bono legal advice centre offers a range of free legal advice including business legal advice.
 After an interview or telephone assessment, student advisors provide written advice under the strict supervision of qualified professionals.
 Visit their website for a list of contact details.
 For general enquiries email the university's advice service.

-- Queen Mary University Legal Advice Centre: These sessions are for clients with concerns relating to their creative work.
+- Queen Mary University Legal Advice Centre: offers sessions for clients with concerns relating to their creative work.
 The Centre provides them with written legal advice and research on their case that they may not otherwise be able to afford, under the supervision of volunteer lawyers.
 To book an appointment visit their website and complete an enquiries form.

 - The British Library IP Centre offers free one-to-one advice, workshops, webinars for small business and entrepreneurs.